Marc-Gee/seedsigner/README.md

 gpg:          There is no indication that the signature belongs to the owner.
 Primary key fingerprint: 4673 9B74 B56A D88F 14B0  882E C7EF 7090 0726 0119
 ```
-You can safely ignore it.
+You can safely ignore this warning.
+It is essentially telling you to check keybase.io, and you have completed that step alredy.
-Alternatively you can check https://keybase.io/seedsigner/ for more information about the issuer of the key.

-The previous command validates that aforementioned small text file was signed using the private key that matches the published public key associated with the project (an early timestamped record of this public/private key's creation can be found in this [tweet](https://twitter.com/SeedSigner/status/1389617642286329856?s=20)).
+### Verifying the Software: Confirm that your zip file was not intercepted or damaged in transit
 The last step is to make sure the .zip file that you've downloaded, and that contains the released software, is a perfect match to the software that was published by the holder of the private key in the last step.
 The command for this step is:
 ```
 shasum -a 256 -c seedsigner_0_*_*.img.zip.sha256